wp-plugins/email-users/readme.txt

 * Fixed a bunch of text messages to support translation.
 * Initial inclusion of French language translation files (courtesy of Emilie DCCLXI).
 * Inclusion of Persian language translation files.
+* Fixed bug on User Settings page where number_format() warning was issued.
+Reported on the WordPress.org Support Forum.

 = Version 4.3.5 =
 * Added some more values for the BCC limit setting